A traveler without observation is a bird without wings.

 When you travel cheaply, you become a friend with cockroaches, ants and bed bugs.
 As first you are shocked and disgusted to see them crawling on the floor of your room, but after sometime you get used to your new roommates, especially in Vietnam, Cambodia and some other south-east Asian countries where the level of hygiene is not and never been a top priority.

-To sum up, although travelling is the best thing that ever happened to us, not everything is as perfect as it looks or seems to be.
+To sum up, although traveling is the best thing that ever happened to us, not everything is as perfect as it looks or seems to be.
 There are some hard moments we all experience during our epic voyages such as feeling lonely, sick, tired or disgusted.
 At the end of the day though, we all remember the good things and make fun of the bad which makes each journey unforgettable.

 Have you ever experienced loneliness or sickness on the road or have any bad travel memories you would like to share?